csswizardry/csswizardry.github.com/case-studies-nhs-nhsx-elearning-platform.md

 completely recyclable, despite the designs now being totally, entirely different.

+Our time together was drawn to a close with a day-long workshop which I ran for staff at the Leadership Academy involved in the NHSx project.
+This workshop served as something of a handover, but also included:

+* Principles behind a solid and scalable CSS architecture.
+* An in-depth look at [ITCSS](http://itcss.io).
+* Managing layout in component-based and responsive builds.
+* Naming conventions and Sass usage.
+* Performance optimisation techniques, as well as covering the work I’d done so far to keep NHSx snappy.
+* A hands-on Q&A and hack session.

+A great way to end a fantastic project.

 ## Summary

 In total, I spent 21 dev days working in a remote, very agile manner, to build